lineality/bead_set_juzu/bead_reports.md

 But I do not recommend the "Book of Serenity."
 While the introduction by Thomas Cleary is excellent, and theoretically it contains some hidden gems, it is overwhelmingly a toxic equivalent of flame-wars on Reddit and Twitter between sadistic hypermasculine radicalized monks.

+#### Chinese Chan Sport, and Japanese Zen Sportsmanship: No Single Uniform 'Zen'
+I do not mean this to be rudely simplistic, but this is an over-simplified narrative for the purpose of presenting a topic that many western readers have no background to understand.

+A. Monasteries in the western imagination are tranquil rural utopias where Gregor Mendal invented pea genetics, and happy go lucky Friar-Tuck brews wine and bakes bread.
+In the east, India, China, Japan et al, religion and monasteries have been (in addition to scholarship) a social pressure-valve for violent angry under-employed men to be crowd-controlled safely away from society, and otherwise for people (not needing to be violent) who are rejected by society or who reject society to go and live (without starving).

+B. The Indian-Chinese side of Chan-Zen is rife with male sport.
+Bodi-darma, the Indian monk who traveled to China (or simply away from his home in India (or some chinese sources say Persia)) and was a terrifying, wild-bearded, ill-tempered, un-social, strong willed, character with raging fiery-bulging eyes, (e.g. now popularly associated in China with Shaolin Kung Fu male-warrier culture... probably a historical fiction, but this fits the cultural picture: male war sport (not gentle poet)).
+Chinese sources such as 'The Book of Serenity' are filled with page after page of angry men beating each other up and challenging each other's manliness (it is painful to sift through to find the nuggets of mind-study scholarship).

+C. In Japan, a significant part of the Heike/Genpei era decline into civil war was out of control monks (not Zen monks per se, there is interestingly no mention of Zen or zazen that I have seen in the Heike Monogatari, which may also be part of the (oral) epic's implicit criticism of Buddhist institutions of the past.
+These regionally-destabalizing warrior monk uprisings were part of the real-time life of Saigyo (who worked for poetic and social-positive integration of Buddhism) and Dogen, who was born shortly after Saigyo died at the tale end of the heike/Genpei era in the ruined ashes of a golden age turn to war by hot-headed thrill seeking delusional men.

+Even later the warrior monk theme lived on.
+Zen continued to have lingering associations with samurai warriors and even (if only in disputed debate) in the KamiKaze bombers of  the Pacific War.
+(And most people now associate Shao Lin temple much more with martial-arts than with humanistic scholarship and institutional reform initiatives.)

+This is an important context for understanding the efforts of Saigyo, Dogen, and arguably Sen-no-Rikyu, and perhaps in the celebration of Ryokan (and outside of Japan, the focus of  Thich Nhat Hanh which is clearly not stoking testosterone driven discontent, resentment, and violence), to see their deliberate emphasis on creating a more civilized and civilizing mode and role of Buddhism, Zen, and Mindfulness.

+Arguably the idea of Zen that came to America (embraced by the bold explorations of the Beat & Hippy movements) most closely resembles the Civilized, sportsmanship, intent of Japanese reformers.
+And since Vietnamese post-war Thich Nhat Hanh started his movement after the 1960s, American peace-zen was possibly part of the overall background that influenced Thich Nhat Hanh (his narrative of the beautiful life miracle of human + nature is utterly unlike anything I've read in Chinese Chan texts, or other Buddhist history such as the chinese origin of the heart sutra.

+This may be useful background for understanding, for example, why Dogen put so much time into and emphasis on civilizing discipline of monks in his Shobogenzo collection of teachings: the risk of uncivilized-monk uprisings may have been for Dogen in the 1200's (and for Saigyo in the 1100's, who lived through those wars) like Nuclear War looming over the post-war OECD world.
+That we are now not living in fear of warrior monk uprisings may be in part due to the efforts of reformers and civilizers such as Dogen, and we take that so much for granted that we find the topic alien when the topic of monk-discipline comes up in a collection of hippy meditation life-affirmation lessons.

+Zen before after the year 1200, and zen after the 1960's, represent some of the diversity of perspectives and assumptions you will come across.

+#### The Other & The Strange

 As a final note on interpretation and nuance, something that is difficult not to lose track of is that literature about zen aims to be (or should aim to be) helping or about processes, and experiences during breaking, that cannot be directly put into words, which is bound to be confusing and distracted by the words used.
 Many things said by Dogen or in Koans do not literally make sense as sentences, but as analogies and tools for experiences that cannot be expressed in words they can be very useful.
 So you may want to log in some time doing zazen before you try making "sense" of the koan commentary literature.

-Recognizing & Correcting Mistakes: Learning
+# Recognizing & Correcting Mistakes: Learning
-As another theme-connecting example, the more than second half of the widely known (but not widely read) 'Leviathan' by Thomas Hobbes is an exploration attempting to understand learning, mind-consciousness, and signals within individuals and society: How do learning-machines work?
+As another theme-connecting example, the second half (or more) of the widely known (but not widely read) 'Leviathan' by Thomas Hobbes (who famously lived through, and later worked out of France in response to, the English Civil War) is an exploration attempting to understand learning, mind-consciousness, and signals within individuals and society: How do learning-machines work?
 How does information affect society?
 Needless to say, centuries later learning and mind are still a mystery, so Hobbes' exploration is largely a collection of questions and references in a collage of study, but it is not a great leap of assumption to presume that (unless he wrote and published the second half of the book by accident) he strongly felt that learning and mind were very important for societal functioning and preventing social collapse.

 This is yet another example of mind-study research that followed a period of civil-war, upheaval, and societal collapse, inspiring survivors to try to understand what mistakes lead to bad-thinking, bad-perceptions, wrong-beliefs, misguided agendas, and societal collapse driven by delusions disconnected from reality.